-Join young people from around the state—middle school, high school, and college-aged youth—for two days of workshops, skill-building, and connection!
+Join other young people from around the state—middle school, high school, and college-aged youth—for two days of workshops, skill-building, and fun activities!

-The YLC has always been a space for youth from across the state to come together, share their passions, and get the tools they need to achieve their change-making goals.
+The Conference has always been a space for youth from across the state to come together, share their passions, and get the tools they need to achieve their change-making goals.
 This year, the emphasis remains on meaningful connection and fun!
-Each young person will be sorted into a HomeTeam when they register.
-These HomeTeams are made up of a mix of young people from across the state and will meet on several occasions during the conference to provide youth with built-in opportunities for community building.
+Stay tuned for details on the Maine Youth leadership Conference 2023!

-Interactive workshops will stretch across the 2-day Conference spanning topics like youth leadership & changemaking, racial justice, youth activism, storytelling, restorative justice, climate justice, indigenous rights, disability rights, LGBTQ rights, mental health, substance youth prevention and so much more!
+We’re looking for presenters who have interactive and engaging workshop ideas.
+Workshops typically range from topics like youth leadership & change-making, racial justice, youth activism, storytelling, restorative justice, climate justice, indigenous rights, disability rights, LGBTQ rights, mental health, substance youth prevention, and so much more!